An Approximate-Master-Equation Formulation of the Watts Threshold Model on Hypergraphs

-In each of our simulations, we generate a hypergraph with a prescribed number of nodes, degree distribution, and hyperedge-size distribution from a configuration model.
-We then run the WTM dynamics with asynchronous updates of the node states and hyperedge states.
+In each of our simulations, we generate a hypergraph with a prescribed number of nodes, degree distribution, and {group-size (i.e., hyperedge-size)} distribution from a configuration model.
+We then run the WTM dynamics with asynchronous updates of the node states and {group} states.
 We consider 500 realizations for each of our numerical experiments.
-The configuration model that we employ to generate hypergraphs is an extension of the configuration-model graphs in \cite{hebert2010propagation} to hypergraphs.
+The configuration model{\footnote{{Chodrow~\cite{chodrow2020configuration} studied a similar hypergraph configuration model.}} that we use} to generate hypergraphs is an extension of the configuration-model graphs in \cite{hebert2010propagation} to hypergraphs.
 (As discussed by Fosdick et al.~\cite{fosdick2018} in the context of ordinary graphs, different specifications of configuration-model networks can lead to meaningful differences in the properties of such networks.)
 To construct a hypergraph, we generate a list of $N$ node labels, where $N$ is the number of nodes in the network.
 We sample the degree of each node from the distribution $\{g_k\}$ and store these values in a separate list.
-We then introduce hyperedges one-by-one by sampling each hyperedge size from the distribution $\{p_n\}$ until the sum of the hyperedge sizes equals the sum of the node degrees (i.e., $\sum_i n_i = \sum_i k_i$).
+We then introduce hyperedges {one by one} by sampling each hyperedge size from the distribution $\{p_n\}$ until the sum of the hyperedge sizes equals the sum of the node degrees (i.e., $\sum_{\ell} n_{\ell} = \sum_{\ell} k_{\ell}$).
 We do not fix the total number of hyperedges.
-If the sum of the {hyperedge sizes ever exceeds the sum of the node degrees}, we restart the process of adding hyperedges one-by-one.
-Once we have our set of hyperedges, we (1) create a list of node identities with $k_i$ copies of node $i$, (2) create a list of hyperedge identities with $n_j$ copies of hyperedge $j$, and (3) shuffle both lists to obtain uniformly random orders in each list.
+If the sum of the {hyperedge sizes ever exceeds the sum of the node degrees}, we restart the process of adding hyperedges {one by one}.
+Once we have our set of hyperedges, we {(i)} create a list of node identities with $k_{\ell}$ copies of node ${\ell}$, {(ii)} create a list of hyperedge identities with $n_j$ copies of hyperedge $j$, and {(iii)} shuffle both lists to obtain uniformly random orders in each list.
 By construction, both of these lists have the same length.
-We assign nodes to hyperedges by matching corresponding nodes to corresponding hyperedges in each list. {{It} is possible for a node to {occur} more than once in the same hyperedge, but {our networks are large (they usually have more than 10,000 nodes), so this situation is rare.}} {(In our calculations, we ignore any repeated nodes.)} {This process yields a} hyperedge list, which encodes which nodes are in each hyperedge{.
+We assign nodes to hyperedges by matching {nodes} to corresponding hyperedges in each list.
+It is possible for a node to occur more than once in the same hyperedge, but our networks are large (they usually have more than 10,000 nodes), so this situation is rare.
+(In our calculations, we ignore any repeated nodes.)
+This process yields a hyperedge list, which encodes which nodes are in each hyperedge.